incubyte/incubyte.github.io/content/blog/taming-react-re-renders.md

   );
 }
 ```
+Parting thoughts:

 By moving state down to individual `Item` components, typing in one input only re-renders that specific item, not the entire list!

 Remember: Optimizing React performance is more about understanding when and why components re-render than about complex optimizations.
-Start by profiling your app with React DevTools, identify the bottlenecks, and apply these strategies where they make the most sense.
+Start by profiling your app with [React DevTools](https://react.dev/learn/react-developer-tools), identify the bottlenecks, and apply these strategies where they make the most sense.

+For even better debugging, check out [why-did-you-render](https://github.com/welldone-software/why-did-you-render) - a fantastic tool that logs when and why your components re-render, making it much easier to spot unnecessary re-renders in development.

 Happy coding! 🚀